kajal1029/Fashion-Store-Data-Analysis-Using-Excel/README.md

 * Store having **₹682.07 average sales** with **11 product sizes** and **8 product categories.**

-** Final conclusion to improve Vrinda store sales : ** Target *women customer of age group(30-49yrs) living in maharashtra,Kranataka and Uttar Pradesh by showing ads/offers/cupons available on Amazon,Flipkart And Myntra
+# Final conclusion to improve Vrinda store sales : **
+Target * women customer of age group(* 30-49 *yrs) living in * maharashtra,Kranataka and Uttar Pradesh * by showing ads/offers/cupons available on * Amazon,Flipkart And Myntra *